adjust/dev-docs/docs/react-native/configuration/preinstalled.md

 To set up a default campaign token:

 1. Create a new campaign in your Adjust dashboard to use as the default.
 Record the six digit token at the end of the URL.
-2. Call the {code}`setDefaultTracker` method on your config object and pass your token as an argument.
+2. Call the `setDefaultTracker` method on your config object and pass your token as an argument.
 3. Build and run your app.
 If you have logging enabled, the SDK outputs your default campaign token.

 ```js
 Default tracker: 'abc123'